norrismw/SLAE/docs/assignment-1.md

 }
 ```

+First, a socket is created using socket().
+As described in the man 2 socket man page, the socket function creates  an  endpoint for communication and returns a file descriptor that refers to that endpoint.
+The function expects a domain argument, a type argument, and a protocol argument.

+>int socket(int domain, int type, int protocol);

+In this case, the domain argument AF_INET specifies the IPv4 communication protocol, the type argument SOCK_STREAM specifies the connection-based TCP standard for data exchange, and the protocol argument 0 indicates that the system should select the default protocol number based on the previously specified domain and protocol arguments.

 _This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification:_

 <http://securitytube-training.com/online-courses/securitytube-linux-assembly-expert>